-Photovoltaic properties of the natural dyes of chlorophylls consist of Chl a, Chl b, Chl c2, Chl d, Phe a, Phe y and Mg-Phe a, were studied in the gas phases.
-The extension of the π -conjugated system, the substitution of the central Mg2+ and proper functional groups in the chlorophyll structures can amplify the charge transfer and photovoltaic performance.
+Photovoltaic properties of the natural dyes of chlorophylls consist of Chl a, Chl b, Chl c2, Chl d, Phe a, Phe y and Mg-Phe a, were studied in the gas phases and water.
+The extension of the $\pi$ -conjugated system, the substitution of the central Mg2+ and proper functional groups in the chlorophyll structures can amplify the charge transfer and photovoltaic performance.
 Chl a shows more favorable dynamics of charge transfer than other studied chlorophylls.
 Chl d, Phe a, Phe y and Mg-Phe a, have a greater rate of the exciton dissociation in comparison with Chl a, Chl b, and Chl c2 originated from a lower electronic chemical hardness, a lower exciton binding energy, and a bigger electron-hole radius.
 As a result, better efficiencies of the light-harvesting and energy conversion of the chlorophylls mainly appear in the Soret band.
+The LHE values of the chlorophylls in water show that solvent favorably affects the ability of light-harvesting of the photosensitizers.
 Finally, based on the energy conversion efficiency, Chl a, Phe a, and Mg-Phe a, are proposed as the best candidates for using in the dye-sensitized solar cells.